goauthentik/authentik/website/docs/sources.md

 -   Object uniqueness field: This field contains a unique identifier.
 -   Sync groups: Enable/disable group synchronization.
 Groups are synced in the background every 5 minutes.
 -   Sync parent group: Optionally set this group as the parent group for all synced groups.
 An example use case of this would be to import Active Directory groups under a root `imported-from-ad` group.
--   Property mappings: Define which LDAP properties map to which passbook properties.
+-   Property mappings: Define which LDAP properties map to which authentik properties.
 The default set of property mappings is generated for Active Directory.
 See also [LDAP Property Mappings](property-mappings/index.md#ldap-property-mapping)